girardcarillo/REST-guidlines/README.md

 # Using REST @CCIN2P3

-1. Initializing conda
+## Initializing conda

 Conda is an open-source package management system and environment management system.
 For the moment we will use this tool at CCIN2P3 to all work on common version of Root and Geant4.
 This may change, following the recent discussion about Singularity.

-Miniconda has already been install here `/pbs/throng/liquido`.
+Miniconda has already been installed here `/pbs/throng/liquido`.
 This step allows to set conda in your bashrc.

-> REST-for-physics has been deployed @CCIN2P3 using these common version of Root and Geant4.
+> REST-for-physics has been deployed @CCIN2P3 using these common versions of Root and Geant4.
-> Then REST will most probably run correctly only using these versions.
+> REST will most probably run correctly only using these versions.
-> If you try to run REST with other versions than the one it has been installed with, so guarantee can be given.
+> If you try to run REST with other versions than the one it has been installed with, no guarantee can be given.

-To activate the common LiquidO conda environement (containing common version of Root and Geant4):
+To initialize conda in your .bashrc.

 ```
 /pbs/throng/liquido/miniconda3/bin/conda init bash
 ```

-This will write the initialization of conda in your .bashrc

-It's important to initiate conda in the shell you will use for work.
+It's important to initiate conda in the shell (bash, zsh...) you will use for work.
 If, at one point, you decide to change your shell, you will have to run this command again with your new shell.

 You can open a new bash session for the changes to be active.

-2. Activating the common conda environement for LiquidO
+## Activating the common conda environement for LiquidO

+To activate the common LiquidO conda environement (containing common version of Root and Geant4):

 ```
 conda activate liquido_install
 ```

-3. Make sure that the good version of Root and Geant4 are being used
+## Make sure that the good version of Root and Geant4 are being used

 ```
 root-config --version